daniestevez/gr-satellites/README.md

   * `eseo`
     [ESEO](https://www.esa.int/Education/ESEO),
     which transmits 9k6 GFSK telemetry in the 70cm band.
-It uses a custom protocol vaguely similar to AX.25 and a Reed-Solomon code.
-Reed-Solomon decoding is not supported yet.
+It uses a custom protocol vaguely similar to AX.25 with some form of G3RUH scrambling and a (255,239) Reed-Solomon code.
 You must use FM mode to receive this satellite (437.000MHz).
   * `facsat_1`,
     [FACSAT-1](https://en.wikipedia.org/wiki/FACSAT-1), which transmits
     9k6 GMSK telemetry in the 70cm band.
 It uses the GomSpace NanoCom AX100